EmpathyTechnologies/TrioCode-Curriculum/02-html-pathing/1_Activity.md

 # Step 1.
 Create a Project Folder

 1. From your command line interface (the terminal or git bash), type in "cd ~"
-2. If you haven't created a "code-projects" folder already, type in "mkdir code-projects" or if you already have the folder, type in "cd code-proejcts"
+2. If you haven't created a "code-projects" folder already, type in "mkdir code-projects" or if you already have the folder, type in "cd code-projects"
 3. Create your first project folder "mkdir primary-emotions"
 4. Change directories into that folder by typing in "cd primary-emotions"

 - A directory is the same thing as a folder.
 It contains other folders and files.
 - A file contains information or instructions, such as document.txt, image.png, or instructions.exe

 5. A very common beginner mistake is being in the wrong location on gitbash.
 To verify you are in your code-projects folder, see the image below.
+If you can't see the photo, in the left-hand sidebar, right-click this activity file, and select "Open Preview".

 <img width="500px" src="./assets/gitbash.png">